ppi/framework/README.md

 re-using the core components of other web frameworks such as Symfony2, Doctrine2 and ZendFramework2.

-PPI pre-integrates third libraries for you (aka autoloading) so that you can drop their components into your Vendor folder and you're up and running instantly.
+PPI pre-integrates third party libraries for you (aka autoloading) so that you can drop their components into your Vendor folder and you're up and running instantly.
 From PPI you're able to seamlessly have plug and play, moreso play because that's the fun part!